Bancontact

 Operations support

-Interfaces | Amounts, EUR | Times* | ||||||
+Amounts, EUR Times ¹

-- The basic time is the average estimated time between the moment a payment is initiated in the payment platform to the moment the payment result is sent to the initiator.
-The basic time evaluation is made on the assumption of normal operation of all technical facilities and communication channels and typical customer behaviour (if any input from customer is required).
-Use the basic time to estimate when to react to the absence of payment result notifications or when to check payment status.
+• The base time is the average estimated time between the moment a payment is initiated in the payment platform to the moment the payment result is sent to the web service.
+The base time evaluation is made on the assumption of normal operation of all technical facilities and communication channels and typical customer behaviour (if any input from the customer is required).
+Use the base time to estimate when to react to the absence of payment result callbacks or when to check payment status (details).

-- The threshold time is the maximum possible time between the moment a payment is initiated in the payment platform to the moment the initiator receives the callback with the payment result.
-A payment is automatically declined, if its waiting time exceeds the threshold time.
-For individual setting of the threshold time limit, contact ecommpay technical support.
+• The threshold time is the maximum possible time between the moment a payment is initiated in the payment platform to the moment the web service receives the callback with the payment result.
+A payment is automatically assigned the decline status if it wasn't processed within the threshold time.
+For individual customisation of the threshold time limit, contact ecommpay technical support.

 Processing scenarios